thomas-lamiaux/coq/doc/sphinx/addendum/extraction.rst

 available via a mere ``From Stdlib Require Import ExtrOcamlIntConv`` and then adding these functions to the list of functions to extract.
-This file ``ExtrOcamlIntConv.v`` and some others in ``plugins/extraction/`` are meant to help building concrete program via extraction.
+This file ``ExtrOcamlIntConv.v`` and some others in ``plugins/extraction/`` are meant to help build concrete programs via extraction.

 Extraction's horror museum
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some pathological examples of extraction are grouped in the file
-``test-suite/success/extraction.v`` of the sources of Rocq.
+``test-suite/success/extraction_*.v`` of the sources of Rocq.

 Users' Contributions
 ~~~~~~~~~~~~~~~~~~~~

-Several of user contributions use extraction to produce certified programs.
+Several user contributions use extraction to produce certified programs.
 In particular the following ones have an automatic extraction test: